MaximeL/web/README.md

 ### Run

-Run the following command to lauch the client with *Grunt* :
+Run the following command to launch the client with *Grunt* :
 `cd client`
 `grunt serve`